Advanced configuration for Kubernetes π

 See the following advanced configuration options for the Collector for Kubernetes.

 For basic Helm chart configuration, see Configure the Collector for Kubernetes with Helm.
-For log configuration, see Collect logs and events for the Collector for Kubernetes.
+For log configuration, see Collect logs and events with the Collector for Kubernetes.

 Note